gravelfreeman/graphite-dashboard-mobile/README.md

 # Features

-The way this dashboard is intended to be used is a little bit different than the standard dashboard.

 - Homepage will be the starting point to quickly access everything
   - Swipe the screen with your finger to navigate the top menu
   - You're welcomed and told what's up for dinner tonight